-- Provide service as required by animal owners - Provide service as advised by assessment teams ie RSPCA and DEDJTR - · Assist in post-impact assessment of animal and stock welfare - Provide advice to agencies - Liaise with DEDJTR and/or the Australian Veterinary Association as to their requirements or offers to assist support local veterinarians and practices to care for animals affected by the emergency.
+- Provide service as required by animal owners - Provide service as advised by assessment teams i.e. RSPCA and DJPR - Assist in post-impact assessment of animal and stock welfare - Provide advice to agencies - Liaise with DJPR and/or the Australian Veterinary Association as to their requirements or offers to assist

 The Australian Veterinary Association (AVA) will deploy its Emergency Taskforce for level 2 or 3 incidents.
-The AVA will facilitate volunteer "Triage Veterinarians", and will
+The AVA will facilitate volunteer "Triage Veterinarians", and will support local veterinarians and practices to care for animals affected by the emergency.